-- Principally benefit persons of low and moderate-income households; - Aid in the prevention and elimination of slums and blight;

-- Meet community development needs of a particular urgency; - Conserve, expand and improve housing; - Create and retain employment; and - Improve public facilities and services in support of local government, housing or economic development activities and where there is a threat to public safety.
+- Principally benefit persons of low and moderate-income households; - Aid in the prevention and elimination of slums and blight; - Meet community development needs of a particular urgency; - Conserve, expand and improve housing; - Create and retain employment; and - Improve public facilities and services in support of local government, housing or economic development activities and where there is a threat to public safety.

 Clearly, Hancock needs to make the most of such programs.
 In 2012, a non-profit was created, the Hancock Town Pride Committee, which seeks to beautify the town of Hancock.
-Efforts from this and other organizations will help contribute to community development, and may lead to further community development initiatives in the future.
+This committee constructed a gazebo using grant funding and donations, and created a free summer concert series funded through donations and fundraising.
+Hancock has a new town-chartered committee focusing on recreation.
+The Recreation Committee intends to focus its efforts on programming for children and families.
+Efforts from this and other organizations are contributing to community development, and may lead to further community development initiatives in the future.